opennode/waldur-core/docs/developer/celery.rst

 ^^^^^^^^^^^^^^^

 These are ordinary celery tasks which are supposed to be called internally via high-level tasks.
-Huge and long running tasks are meant to be splitted into a few smaller ones according to `celery design paterns <http://celery.readthedocs.org/en/latest/userguide/canvas.html>`_ and this is what low-level tasks for.
+Huge and long running tasks are meant to be split into a few smaller ones according to `celery design paterns <http://celery.readthedocs.org/en/latest/userguide/canvas.html>`_ and this is what low-level tasks for.